 Founder & Director

 Serena Sun is the Founder and Director of Breaking Taboo.
-An advocate for mental health and a champion for the human potential, Serena believes in what she refers to as “humanizing humans”.
+An advocate for mental health, a believer in the power of empathy, and a champion for the human potential, Serena practices what she refers to as “humanizing humans”.

 After losing more than one friend to suicide, she committed herself to educating people about suicide prevention.
 First by conducting seminars on middle school, high school and college campuses and then by creating a non-profit organization.

 Through Breaking Taboo, she combines her degree & background in psychology, personal development, entrepreneurship, her experience in film, and her many years of philanthropic work to create unique and powerful change.